Shirleyiscool/Scraping-Sephora/README.md

   a) Scrape product reviews as well as the user characteristics. <br>
   b) Scrape workable proxies for scraping Sephora without blocking.

+2. There might be different items for the same product.
+(For example, Lips could have different color for the same product.)
+Therefore, I just scrape the default item for each product.
+In the future, there might be some ways to scrape all the items for the same product.

+3. Regarding the description of the product, the information is not consistent throughout all products.
+Some might have introduction, while some just leave that blank.
+If we can also scrape the ingredients for some products, that would be also helpful for product analysis.

-2. Organize all the notebooks and summarize all the function as a package or as an API
+3. Organize all the notebooks and summarize all the function as a package or as an API

 ## Visualizations and Analysis for Sephora products